sharetribe/flex-docs/src/docs/howto-content/article-blog/index.md

 ## Why an article library?

-A static article library functions as a channel for [content marketing](https://www.sharetribe.com/academy/how-to-do-local-content-marketing-for-marketplaces/).
+An article library functions as a channel for
+[content marketing](https://www.sharetribe.com/academy/how-to-do-local-content-marketing-for-marketplaces/).
 You can educate your marketplace users and provide value, [build a community around your marketplace](https://www.sharetribe.com/academy/turn-marketplace-community/),